insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-According to our analysis, Auto-Owners is the top car insurance provider in Iowa, earning 4.52 out of 5 stars for its combination of affordability, customer satisfaction and financial stability.
-Its average premium of $2,245 per year is 215 less than the statewide average.
+Auto-Owners is the best car insurance company in Iowa, earning 4.52 out of 5 stars in our analysis of pricing, customer satisfaction and financial strength.
+It offers average annual rates of $2,245, which is $215 less than the state average.

-Drivers in Iowa spend an average of $2,460 annually, or $205 monthly, on car insurance.
+Drivers in Iowa pay an average of $2,460 a year or $205 a month for car insurance coverage.

 The table below shows the best car insurance companies in Iowa.